TheOdinProject/javascript-exercises/13_factorial/README.md

 # Exercise 13 - Factorial

-Create a function that takes an input integer greater than or equal to 1 and returns the product of all its predecessing integers.
-If 0 is input it returns 1.
-It should accept strings that when converted to a number are valid inputs.
-For invalid inputs it returns `undefined`.
+Write a recursive function that takes a non-negative integer, and returns the product of all positive integers less than or equal to the input integer.
+An input of `0` should return `1`.
+The function should only accept numbers, so `'4'` should not be accepted as it is a string.
+All invalid inputs should return `undefined`.

 For example: